stephen-fox/userutil/README.md

 }
 ```

-You can also prompt for a yes no answer:
+You can also prompt for a "yes or no" answer:
 ```go
 package main